-The upsizing and downsizing game is part of life in a petrochemical refinery.
-From capital expansions that reposition limited staff and resources to turnarounds that change the face of an entire operation, it’s crucial to work through these changes with minimum interruption to business flow.
-Safety becomes a bigger concern than ever, and it’s important to choose trustworthy partners during these precarious times.
-Your choice of suppliers for temporary, blast-resistant buildings (BRBs) is a big one.
+Upsizing and downsizing are part of life in a petrochemical refinery.
+That could mean capital expansions that reposition limited staff and resources, or turnarounds that change the face of an entire operation.
+It’s crucial to work through these changes with minimum interruption to business flow.
+That means the importance of supplier selection is a top priority.

-The first thing to find out is whether a BRB supplier has a fleet large enough to meet your needs.
-This is especially true in the new era of expanded BRB utilization that began in 2005 with the Texas City, Texas, explosion.
-More refineries than ever are using BRBs, and the number keeps growing.
-We’ve been fortunate at RedGuard to have the support of great customers, which has allowed us to intelligently and safely expand our fleet, and meet the needs of customers of all sizes without a hitch.
+Today, RedGuard's leasable fleet of blast-resistant buildings is the largest in the industry.
+We’ve been fortunate to have the support of great customers, which allows us to intelligently and safely expand our fleet and meet the needs of customers of all sizes without a hitch.
 It’s not unusual for us to have multiple jobs of 70 to 100 units running at the same time.

-When a semi backs up to unload a building, we know the unit will fit into the space and will be facing the right way.
-Nestling a BRB into a space that doesn’t allow its doors to open adds extra time to a delivery, and extra time is something refineries don’t have.
+When a semi backs up to unload a building, we know the unit will fit into the allotted space and will be facing the right direction.
+Nestling a building into a space that doesn’t allow its doors to open adds extra time to delivery, and extra time is something refineries don’t have.

 Have you ever had a truck driver show up who couldn’t enter your facility because some of your safety criteria had not been met?
-It’s your BRB supplier’s responsibility to make sure all transportation specialists have all of the applicable safety training and licensure requirements, so you don’t have the frustrating experience of seeing a unit parked uselessly outside your facility as the clock ticks away on your operation.
+It’s the blast-resistant building supplier’s responsibility to make sure all transportation specialists have all of the applicable safety training and licensure requirements.
+This ensures that you don’t have the frustrating experience of seeing a unit parked uselessly outside your facility as the clock ticks away on your operation.

-Safety is woven into every business strategy, blueprint and discussion we have at RedGuard.
+Safety is woven into every business strategy, blueprint, and discussion we have at RedGuard.
 When we have a sales meeting or a planning meeting, we also have a safety meeting.
 We came by this attitude by continuously listening to our customers over the years, and as we’ve grown, it’s made its way into our company DNA.